kluctl/kluctl/docs/reference/commands/common-arguments.md

                                              test out changes in external git repositories without pushing them.
                                              To only override a single branch of the repo, use 'github.com:my-org/my-repo:my-branch=/local/path/to/override'
-      --local-git-group-override stringArray As above but allow to override host or path of any repository url matching pattern on left side of `:` expression.
+      --local-git-group-override stringArray As '--local-git-override' but rewrite any source git repository where 'url:path' prefix is matching pattern on left side of '=' expression.
-                                             'gitlab.com:my-org/my-sub/my-repo:my-branch=/local/path/to/override'
+                                             'github.com:other-org=/local/path/to/my-forks'
   -c, --project-config existingfile          Location of the .kluctl.yaml config file.
 Defaults to
                                              $PROJECT/.kluctl.yaml
       --project-dir existingdir              Specify the project directory.
 Defaults to the current working directory.